ANNA L. WEISSMAN, PHD

 For more specifics on my background, expertise, and experience, check out my resume.

-I am currently a Curator at the Historic Barker Mansion in Michigan City, IN.
+I am the Curator at the Historic Barker Mansion in Michigan City, IN.

 I am applying my social history expertise to material culture and the intersections of politics, social history, and domestic objects of the 19th and early 20th centuries.